Nobody could have predicted the traumatic brain injury Tiffany Harding’s step-daughter, Petra, would suffer in 2018 at the age of 23.

 Ultimately, there are far too many decisions involved to not take the time to plan ahead.

 Harding and her step-daughter are lucky.
 Because of her age, Petra’s brain is recovering — something doctors were uncertain of two years ago.
-And because the paperwork was in place when it was needed the most, the family did not have an administrative nightmare to deal with, allowing them the ability to make necessary decisions on Petra’s behalf and focus their time and energy on what mattered most to them – Petra and her healing
+And because the paperwork was in place when it was needed the most, the family did not have an administrative nightmare to deal with, allowing them the ability to make necessary decisions on Petra’s behalf and focus their time and energy on what mattered most to them – Petra and her healing.

 “Estate and incapacity planning are two of the easiest things to put off.
-Unfortunately, I find nothing motivates people to complete their planning more than an illness in the family … But you don’t want to wait until that happens to get everything in order,” says Jordaan, adding: “The likelihood of you incurring more time, hassle and cost to get things done under potentially adverse circumstances goes up exponentially at the 11th hour.”
+Unfortunately, I find nothing motivates people to complete their planning more than an illness in the family … But you don’t want to wait until that happens to get everything in order,” says Harding, adding: “The likelihood of you incurring more time, hassle and cost to get things done under potentially adverse circumstances goes up exponentially at the 11th hour.”